What Are Cryptocurrencies, and How Do They Work?

 You can invest

-How to obtain cryptocurrencies?
+How to obtain cryptocurrencies

 Cryptocurrency mining is the processing of transactions in the system of digital currencies.
 In the case of Bitcoin, its current transaction records, known as blocks, are added to the past transaction record, known as the blockchain.

 A digital currency is defined by the digitally signed record of its transactions, beginning with its creation.
-The block is an encrypted hash job test, created in an intensive calculation process.
+The block is an encrypted hash job test created in an intensive calculation process.
 Miners use software that accesses their processing capacity to solve algorithms related to transactions.
 In return, they receive a certain number of digital coins per block.
-The block chain avoids attempts to duplicate digital currencies; otherwise, the digital currency could be falsified by copying and pasting.
+The blockchain avoids attempts to duplicate digital currencies; otherwise, the digital currency could be falsified by copying and pasting.

-Originally, the digital extraction of coins was done in the CPUs of the individual computers, with more cores and a higher speed, which results in greater profitability.
+Originally, the digital extraction of coins was done in the CPUs of the individual computers, with more cores and a higher speed, which resulted in greater profitability.
 After that, the system came to be dominated by multi-graphics card systems, then programmable gate arrays (FPGA) and finally specific application integrated circuits (ASICs), in an attempt to find more results with less use of electrical power.

-The Bottomline: Pros and Cons
+The Bottomline: pros and cons

 Way to obtain cryptocurrencies

-The above information should not be taken as an investment advice.
-It is only for general knowledge purposes.
-You must do your own research before buying any cryptocurrency.
+The cryptocurrency market is still relatively young, and the most optimistic investors believe there's a bright future ahead.
+However, the above information shouldn't be taken as investment advice.
+It's only for general knowledge purposes.
+You must do your own research before trading any CFDs cryptocurrency.